1. Why do you ask for so much personal documentation to certify my company as women-owned?

 13. How does your certification differ with others?

-We are the only women-owned business certification specific to real estate.
+We are the only women-owned business certification specific to the Housing Industry.

 14. What If I'm already certified through WBENC or NWBOC?